10 Causal estimands

 geom_histogram(bins = 50)

-The distribution of the weights in Figure 10.8 looks very similar to what we saw with the ATT weights.
+The distribution of the weights in looks very similar to what we saw with the ATT weights.
 That is because, in this particular sample, there are many more unexposed observations compared to exposed ones.
 These weights have the nice property that they range from 0 to 1, making them always stable, regardless of the imbalance between exposure groups.

-Now let’s take a look at the weighted table.
+Now, let’s take a look at the weighted table.

 seven_dwarfs_svy <- svydesign(